-IRWINDALE (CBSLA) — A Texas man who held an ambulance crew at gunpoint and shot at cars on the 210 Freeway is in custody Friday after police chased him in a big rig.
+IRWINDALE (CBSLA) — A Texas man who allegedly held an ambulance crew at gunpoint and shot at cars on the 210 Freeway is in custody Friday after police chased him in a big rig.

 According to police, officers responded to a report of an armed person holding two ambulance crew members at gunpoint in the 600 block of Live Oak Avenue in Irwindale at about 6:40 a.m.
 Wednesday.
-While officers were on the way, the crew told dispatchers that the gunman had taken off in a red 2015 Peterbilt semi-truck pulled an enclosed trailer, according to Irwindale police.READ MORE: Altadena Man Arrested On Federal Gun Charge In Connection With BB Gun Shootings At Planned Parenthood In Pasadena
+While officers were on the way, the crew told dispatchers that the gunman had taken off in a red 2015 Peterbilt semi-truck pulling an enclosed trailer, according to Irwindale police.READ MORE: Altadena Man Arrested On Federal Gun Charge In Connection With BB Gun Shootings At Planned Parenthood In Pasadena

 When officers tried to stop the semi, a short, slow-speed pursuit ensued.
 Police say the suspect committed several dangerous violations of the California vehicle code before eventually stopping in Monrovia, where he got out and tried to run off.
 The officers had to physically detain the driver and use a stun gun on him before he was eventually taken into custody, according to police.

-A loaded handgun was found in Gomez’s possession when he was arrested, police said.’
+A loaded handgun was found in Gomez’s possession when he was arrested, police said.